 - The state oversees go-karts, waterslides, and ziplines at carnivals and non-exempt parks.
 However, the state does not oversee large amusement parks, trade show rides, animal rides, trampolines, or a variety of other rides.

 - Non-exempt rides must receive an annual inspection from a state-qualified engineer or inspector.

 - At non-exempt permanent parks, fixed-site rides receive inspections every six months.

 - State officials can only investigate serious accidents at carnivals and non-exempt parks.

 - Non-exempt parks and carnivals must report ride-related deaths and injuries.
 Exempt parks, including large parks, do not have to report deaths and injuries to the state.
 However, Busch Gardens, Disney World, and Universal Studios voluntarily report deaths and serious, hospital-required injuries.

 These requirements can leave serious gaps in oversight when it comes to safety on amusement park rides.
 Thankfully, the chances of amusement park accidents occurring are quite slim.
 Parks usually have strict safety regulations to maintain their image, as no one would want to visit a park with a bad safety record.
 However, when accidents do occur, the consequences can be absolutely devastating.

 In 2018, two riders fell 34 feet and several others suffered injuries after a Daytona Beach rollercoaster derailed.
 Another accident at Universal Studios in Orlando led to a Guatemalan guest’s death on the King Kong ride after he suffered a heart attack and died.
 Later, the family sued Universal for not providing Spanish translated health and safety instructions for the intense thrill ride.

-Amusement park accidents can lead to especially dangerous consequences, from broken bones and fractures to cardiovascular incidents to traumatic brain injuries.
+Amusement park accidents can lead to especially dangerous consequences, from broken bones and fractures to cardiovascular incidents to traumatic concussions from thrill rides.